Censorship in the United States: Literature

 Banning books is a part of American history.
 The first book censorship took place in the 1620s.

+In August 2023, restrictions have been placed on the teaching of Shakespearean plays and literature by Florida teachers in order to comply with state law.

 Pornography

 U.S. courts have ruled that the First Amendment protects "indecent" pornography from regulation, but not "obscene" pornography.
 People convicted of distributing obscene pornography face long prison terms and asset forfeiture.
 However, in State v.
 Henry (1987), the Oregon Supreme Court ruled that obscenity was an unconstitutional restriction of free speech under the free speech provision of the Oregon Constitution and abolished the offense of obscenity in that state, although it remains an offense on the federal level.

 In 1996, the Congress passed the Communications Decency Act, with the aim of restricting Internet pornography.
 However, court rulings later struck down many provisions of the law.

 In 1994, Mike Diana became the first American artist to receive a conviction for obscenity for drawing cartoons that were judged legally obscene.

-Child pornography is illegal in the United States.
+Child pornography is unlawful in the United States.
 The U.S. Supreme Court has held that it is not protected by the First Amendment, and even if not obscene, it is not considered protected speech, according to New York v.
 Ferber.

+In 2025, Michigan's proposal named Anti-Corruption of Public Morals Act was introduced to criminalise pornography content online, along with transgender and VPNs in Michigan, with up to 20 years in prison and a fine of $100,000 or both and 25 years in prison and a fine of $125,000 or both if individual has more than 100 pieces.